mad-lab-fau/mad-gui/docs/executable.rst

 You can create a standalone executable of your version of the MaD GUI.
 Therefore you need to get some files to the location where your script is, which starts the MaD GUI.
 Therefore, you need the following files.
-Either use right click and save as... or go to the `MaD GUI github repository <https://github.com/mad-lab-fau/mad-gui>`_ and get the following files there:
+Right click and save as... for the following files to the location, where your script is, which starts the GUI:

 * `dodo.py <https://github.com/mad-lab-fau/mad-gui/raw/main/dodo.py?raw=true>`_
 * `mad-runnier.ico <https://github.com/mad-lab-fau/mad-gui/blob/main/mad-runner.ico?raw=true>`_